Written by GuestOur goal, here at Best Company, is to provide you with honest, reliable information you need to find companies you can trust.

 In fact, they might already be a little too safe, according to Isaac:

 "My driverless Uber stopped far behind cars in front of us at intersections.
 It stayed exactly at the speed limit - 25 miles per hour where we drove - even when there was no traffic around.
 At one stoplight, the car waited for the green signal before turning right.
 The human drivers behind us were not pleased."

 The pro here: once self-driving cars take over the road, you can say goodbye to accidents and traffic jams caused by accidents.

 The con: you might still be late from all the self-driving cars traveling five miles under the speed limit.

-For those got a little freaked out by the previous four points, fear not.
-All of the above are going to take some time to come to fruition.
+For those getting a little freaked out by the previous four points, fear not.
+All of the above is going to take some time to come to fruition.
 This is due not just to technological constraints, but to legal, cultural, and financial barriers as well.